 The Palm House and the museum are the main attractions at the Botanic Gardens.

-You’ll see fruits, seeds, wood, fibres, and other plant artefacts from the Garden’s 200+ year history.
+You’ll see fruits, seeds, wood, fibers, and other plant artifacts from the Garden’s 200+ year history.

 14. Farmleigh House